zucy-9704/mcb185_homework/participation.md

 	+ Didn't come to class Thursday to save you from getting sick
 	+ Total 4 points
 - Week 1
+	+ I demoed at the front of class

 - Week 2
 - Week 3
 - Week 4